unclediga/GenericsCollections/README.md

 # GenericsCollections
-Java Generics and Collections by Maurice Naftalin and Philip Wadler 2007
+O'Reilly.Java Generics and Collections by Maurice Naftalin and Philip Wadler.2007